Murder of Pamela Mastropietro

 Pamela Mastropietro was an 18-year-old Italian woman who was last seen on 29 January 2018.
-She was murdered soon after in Macerata, Italy.
+She was murdered soon after in Macerata, Marche.
 Her murderer, a Nigerian migrant drug dealer named Innocent Oseghale, was convicted and sentenced to life in prison with 18 months of isolation in May 2019.
 The sentence was confirmed on appeal in October 2020.
 The murder caused public outrage, anger, as well as anti-immigrant sentiment in Macerata.
+Her death has been cited as a motive for the shooting of African migrants by perpetrator Luca Traini that left six seriously wounded.

 Background

 Mastropietro was born and raised in a working class community in Rome.
 Mastropietro had been drawn to Macerata, a medieval town near the coast of the Adriatic Sea, for its tranquility.
 In her early teens, she began dating a Romanian drug dealer and became addicted to drugs.